AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.2.5 VR if a Refined_Global aspect exists, then it is used instead of the Global aspect for the analysis of the subprogram body
+      :Trace Unit: FA 7.2.5 VR if a Refined_Global aspect exists, then it is used instead of the Global aspect for the analysis of the subprogram body